msaUofA/prayerTimesDisplay/README.md

 # prayerTimesDisplay
-A repository to use an ESP 32 to fetch and display prayer times to an LED matrix
+Uisng an ESP 32 to fetch and display prayer times to an LED matrix